 Sustainability drives innovation while mitigating risks.
-It can maintain or increase a resource supply, which benefits the present and future requirements of people and businesses.
+It can maintain or increase a resource supply, which benefits people and businesses’ present and future requirements.

 Sustainability also benefits stakeholders as it encourages their engagement.
-It can reduce costs, improve quality, and provide an edge over the competition.
+It can reduce costs, improve quality, and provide an edge.
 Many people desire a product they find responsible in some way, so integrating the four pillars of sustainability can boost your customer base and staff.